nathanchance/tuxmake/docs/targets.md

 ## kselftest-merge

+*DEPRECATED:* this target is deprecated.
+You should use `--kconfig-add=make:kselftest-merge` instead.

 This target merges some configuration required by `kselftest` in the kernel configuration.
 It will run after the `config` target.
 Note that `kselftest` does not require this, so if you want `kselftest-merge` to be built, it needs